JamesZFS/ElasticJury/README.md

 An archetypical search engine for judiciary cases.

-By James Zheng and Chenggang Zhao
+By Fengshi Zheng and Chenggang Zhao

 ## Build & Deploy